 Since the fret problems didn’t begin until the 8th fret and since my customer said that is foreign territory to him and will likely remain so – he decided to just let it be.

-You should budget $50 for a setup for any new guitar you buy, but having to spend another $40 or more for fret leveling (My Palm Harbor guitar tech fees: Setup: $50, Setup + Fret Level & Crown: $90), should make you stop and think about just buying a better guitar.
+You should budget $50 for a A "setup" is vital to a properly playing guitar. for any new guitar you buy, but having to spend another $40 or more for fret leveling (My Palm Harbor guitar tech fees: A "setup" is vital to a properly playing guitar.: $50, A "setup" is vital to a properly playing guitar. + Fret Level & Crown: $90), should make you stop and think about just buying a better guitar.

 Now to be fair, about 5% of the Fender guitars I work on need fret leveling that is apparently due to factory issues.
 Harley Bentons may have about the same percentage and maybe I just got that one guitar in twenty.
 But going from what I’m seeing, HB’s are one-for-one, and that makes me cautious!